Let's agree: marketing today is a mess: amateurs, cowards, copycats, and dead boring B2B. So stop complaining, I say to myself, and offer a solution.

 What does this mean?
-Well, the key words are 'original' and 'crazy'.
+Well, the keywords are 'original' and 'crazy'.
 Once upon a time, we were brilliantly unique.
-Then circumstance, age and experience made us dull, common.
-Just like marketing today.
+Then circumstance, age, and experience made us dull and common—just like marketing today.

-But I think Americans, in particular, but not exclusively (I took an advanced degree in American Culture, so I'm prejudiced) can slough off the dust with a playful shake (paraphrasing Walt Whitman) and return to our original brilliance.
+But I think Americans, in particular, not only (I took an advanced degree in American Culture, so I'm prejudiced), can slough off the dust with a playful shake (paraphrasing Walt Whitman) and return to our original brilliance.

 How?
 Well... what made you want to be a writer in the first place?
 No one ever said, "I want to write so I can compose tired, dull ads that are mostly lies."
 No fledgling graphic artist ever said, "I want to copy other people's work and turn art into a commodity."